We love picnics.

 And, because we love picnics and enjoy producing exciting, fun and even award-winning picnics and outdoor events in Chicago, we are going to share with you 30 of the best company picnic themes.

-Here are our top picks for the best picnic food ideas for your next summer company picnic:
+View our top picks for the best picnic themes for your next summer company picnic below, or take a look at one of our new picnic menus for more picnic inspiration:

 International Food-Based Picnic Themes